-Sports clubs work incredibly hard to sign up and retain sponsors and this blog aims to help sports clubs or volunteers working with sports clubs better understand the importance of sponsorship, where to find it and what you need to do get in front of and convert more sponsors.
+Sports clubs work incredibly hard to sign up and retain sponsors and this blog aims to help sports clubs or volunteers working with sports clubs better understand the importance of sponsorship, where to find it and what you need to do to get in front of and convert more sponsors.

 What does it mean to gain a sponsor for your sports team?